awsdocs/amazon-traffic-mirroring-guide/doc_source/flow-log.md

 # Traffic Mirroring and VPC Flow Logs<a name="flow-log"></a>

 You can use Traffic Mirroring and VPC Flow Logs to monitor your VPC traffic\.

-VPC Flow Logs allow customers to collect, store, and analyze network flow logs\.
+You can collect, store, and analyze network flow logs\.
 The Flow Logs capture information about the following:
 + Allowed and denied traffic
 + Source and destination IP addresses
 + Ports